-When next reviewed in November, with a new applicant, the building was four stories tall (at 41 feet), with some of the units relocated to an eastern wing.
+When next reviewed in November 2016, with a new applicant, the building was four stories tall (at 41 feet), with some of the units relocated to an eastern wing.
 The above-ground connection to 2100 Martin Luther King had been eliminated, allowing the ramp to the existing subterranean garage to be relocated to a less conspicuous spot.
 Shallow yards were provided in front of the building.

 The Board found that concept not yet compatible within the context of the V Street houses.
 The Board did not object to the footprint of the building but generally supported instead a three-story building (with one member suggesting a four-story main block and a lower east wing).
-The Board discouraged the use of metal panels and a stark color contrast in the bays, and recommended reducing the number of materials and planes on the façade.
 The Board requested more development of and information on the landscape (including fencing) and on the materials of the building.